 Currie also says Canada shouldn’t be co-operating with France when it won’t do the same.

-“The missing piece for me is why won’t Canada urge our good (extradition) treaty partner, France, to prosecute and let us know what they’re doing?” he says in an interview.
+“The missing piece for me is why won’t Canada urge our good (extradition) treaty partner, France, to prosecute and let us know what they’re doing?” he tells APTN in an interview.

 “Particularly when reconciliation (with Indigenous Peoples) is on the front burner.”

-Advocates for the alleged victims in Nunavut include Inuit elders and politicians.
+Advocates for the alleged Rivoire victims in Nunavut include Inuit elders and politicians.

 Attempts to reach Nunavut Justice Minister George Hickes and Premier Joe Savikataaq were unsuccessful Tuesday.

 Aluki Kotierk, president of Nunavut Tunngavik Inc., declined to speak with APTN.
 However, she has sent numerous letters to Lametti demanding action on the Rivoire file, which she says in the letters have not been answered.

-A spokesperson for Justice, Melissa Gruber, tells APTN they have received NTI’s letters.
+A spokesperson for the Justice Department, Melissa Gruber, tells APTN they have received NTI’s letters.